The best Prime Day Samsung phone deals

 When is Amazon Prime Day 2024?

 This year, Amazon Prime Day will officially run from July 16 at 12:01 a.m.
 PDT through July 17.
-The sale will last 48 hours, although deals have already begun to emerge -- and some sales will likely be available for a day or two after the event.
+The sale will last 48 hours, although deals have already started -- and some sales will likely be available for a day or two after the event.
 Keep in mind that the products with the best deals will likely sell out quickly.

 Are Samsung products really cheaper on Prime Day?